What is the Commission on Collegiate Nursing Education (CCNE)?

 How is CCNE Accreditation useful?

 The Commission on Collegiate Nursing Education (CCNE) is a specialty national accrediting agency that works to keep up high standards among college-level nursing education programs.
-This includes nursing programs that offer distance and online learning.
+This includes nursing programs that are offered in the distance and online learning format.

 These programs attract a lot of potential students, as a result of that, they understand that these institutions went through the accreditation method to satisfy and maintain high standards.